 What are eSports?

 eSports or electronic sports is the term used when talking about video games that are played competitively.
-Games are played over the internet or via a local area network (LAN).
+Games can be played over the internet or via a local area network (LAN).
 LAN games usually have very little lag and higher quality.
 Competitions via LAN also help to ensure that players follow the rules since all players have to be present to participate.

 The most common video game genres associated with eSports are real-time strategy (RTS), fighting, first-person shooter (FPS), and multiplayer online battle arena (MOBA).

 Depending on the game, players can either play by themselves or play in teams.

 Some of the most popular eSports games are:

 - Dota 2

 Competitive gaming has been around almost as long as video games themselves.
 In 1980, video game company Atari held the first video game tournament – the Space Invaders Tournament.